 We've been dealing with a lot of death this week.
 Thankfully, not the type involving family or friends of the human kind, but still loved ones to Nora.

 Nora had two goldfish, both named Dorothy.
 I believe they were a very happy lesbian couple.
 A routine Dorothy bowl changing resulted in finding two very dead fish the next morning.
 Having spotted the floating fish I was able to handle the situation before Nora saw them.
 I then quickly made up a story that the fish were taken to the "hospital" by her Uncle Dave who stopped by and saw that they were struggling.
 Was this the best choice?
 Hard to say, but after a kitty passed away a few weeks back and we explained that Lucky now "lived with Jesus", Nora developed what seemed to be an unhealthy fear of Jesus.
 This being quite the opposite of one of the biggest goals that her father and I have, I made the decision to not repeat that scenario with these little guys.
 So the "fish hospital" it was, which I thought would be easily accepted as she has seen her cousins fish go to the fish hospital....but Nora is unlike most children in many ways and this was just another one of those.
+Nora sobbed for the better part of a half hour over her missing fish.
+She was unhappy mainly that they may never return and that they may be sad and miss her.
+I love watching empathy develop in Nora, but it's still hard to watch her have to go through things like this.

 The next day I found the bug she had put into her "bug catcher" to be 8 legs up in the air about a day after we put him in his little home.
 I had a stomach ache over the fact that both Ella The Bug and the Dorothys' had died so close together and how Nora would react.
 Turns out she didn't know Ella kicked it.
 She simply kept reporting that Ella was sleeping an awful lot, until finally I suggested perhaps Ella was sad and needed to be returned to her family.
 Nora wholeheartedly agreed, mainly because I had recently purchased a new bug home and bug net for her and she felt excited about moving on herself.
 So we happily brought Ella outside where Nora very gingerly placed her in the tall grass, a spot I had picked carefully so that Nora would not see that Ella still remained in her "state", shall we say?
 Relieved both that Nora had failed to notice Ella was not alive and that I had that bit of unpleasantness behind us, I turned around and nearly stepped on a dead bird carcass laying on our lovely brick patio.